Celebrating 53 Years of Marriage

 “She was into music and did this to kind of keep up with me,” he says.
 “It got her into the music building and practice room where we could meet.
 She’s a really good sport.”

-Before graduation, Carl and Clara just happened to walk by a jewelry store and decided to pick out rings.
-They were married on June 3, 1962, at her parents’ home.
+Before graduation, Carl and Clara bought a couple small fireproof safes for jewelry and just happened to walk by a jewelry store and decided to pick out rings.
+They were then married on June 3, 1962, at her parents’ home.

 Carl became an assistant band director in Spearman while Clara taught third and fourth grade in Amarillo.